-For the top ten landed ECS in Guam in 2022, available data showed that the bigeye scad (Selar crumenophthalmus; 17,193 lb) had the most catch from creel survey data while "reef fish" had the most catch in the commercial purchase data (15,755 lb).
+For the top ten landed ECS in Guam in 2022, available data showed that the bigeye scad (Selar crumenophthalmus; 17,193 lb) had the most catch from creel survey data while commercial purchase data were confidential.
 The second most caught ECS in the creel survey data was the bluespine unicornfish (N. unicornis; 14,046 lb) followed by assorted reef fish (6,361 lb).
 Several other species had notable catch estimates in the creel survey data, including Etelis boweni and N. lituratus.
-Many of the top ten ECS from commercial purchase data were family groups (e.g., Scaridae and Lethrinidae) due to how the species are categorized by vendors.